pampatzoglou/articles/StatefulWorkloads.md

 3. **Recovery Time Objective (RTO)** – Maximum acceptable downtime before services must be restored.
 4. **Recovery Point Objective (RPO)** – Maximum acceptable data loss measured in time (e.g., last backup timestamp).

 In my opinion, a common misconception is that HA setups offer DR. While they can be handy in some cases for example by mitigating restarts etc through failovers and redundancy, replicas should not be considered disaster recovery sources for the simple reason that they might be also corrupted or lost.
 Disaster recovery should mean that you have a path from being completely owned.
+In a nutshel HA prevents downtime; DR recovers from disaster.

 In practice your first concern is backup.
 Either you use a cronjob to perform a series of dumps or volume snapshots by the database or through Velero, you will be doing something similar to